-All participants of this program will be enrolled in HTH Travel Medical Insurance for the duration of the program.
+All participants of this program will be enrolled in Travel Medical Insurance for the duration of the program.
 The cost of Travel Medical Insurance is included in the program fee.
 Please see the Education Abroad Health & Safety webpage for more information.

 For More Information